pnp/pnpjs/docs/contributing/local-debug-configuration.md

 |**sp**|Settings used to configure SharePoint (sp library) debugging and tests|
 |**graph**|Settings used to configure Microsoft Graph (graph library) debugging and tests|

-> You can control which tests are run by including or omiting sp and graph sections.
-If sp is present and graph is not only sp tests are run.
-Include both and all tests are run, resepecting the enableWebTests flag.
+> You can control which tests are run by including or omitting sp and graph sections.
+If sp is present and graph is not, only sp tests are run.
+Include both and all tests are run, respecting the enableWebTests flag.

 ### Minimal Configuration